andrewhodel/node-distributed-table/node_selection.md

 this.retest_wait_period = 1000 * 60 * 10;
 // do not allow messages with a duplicate message_id more than this often this.message_duplicate_expire = 1000 * 60 * 5;
+// only defrag this often
+this.defrag_wait_period = 1000 * 60 * 10;
+// debug settings, each shows itself and all those below
+// 0	no debugging output
+// 1	show nodes
+// 2	show messages and what node they are from this.debug = 0;
 ```